vankampen92/CPGPLOT/README.md

 ### How do I get set up? ###

 First you should install the libraries to meet the dependencies mentioned above.
 Look for pgplot and libplplot12 in your usual package handler.
-Notice that the linking command from most makefiles contains, at least, the following libraries:
+Notice that the linking command in makefiles of code you may develop should contains, at least, the following libraries:

 * -lX11 -lpng -lplplotd -lpgplot -lcpgplot
 * -lda_cpgplot_XY_GRID_FILE -lda_cpgplot_BASIC